-A TIP comes with several functions that allow organizations to adopt a threat-centric approach to handle their security operations.
+A Threat Intelligence Platform comes with several functions that allow organizations to adopt a threat-centric approach to handle their security operations.
 This helps security teams understand the threats facing their organization, make informed decisions, and quickly take further actions.
 The core features of a TIP include the following capabilities:

 TIPs aggregate threat data from various feeds, including STIX/TAXII, XML, JSON, CybOX, MAEC, and others.
 Moreover, TIPs ingest information from internal sources such as SIEMs, IDS/IPS, Antivirus, and external sources such as commercial feed providers, dark web, ISAC/ISAO hubs, and peer organizations.
 The feeds include indicators of compromise (IOCs), threat actor TTPs, exploit alerts, ATT&CK mapping, and much more.
 The better the feeds, the more effective the TIP.
 Most importantly, TIPs allow organizations to collect and share threat intelligence with clients, partners, vendors, regulatory bodies, and ISACs/ISAOs in a highly collaborative ecosystem.

 After collecting threat data from various internal and external sources, a TIP normalizes that data to a standardized format such as STIX.
 Typically, this is done for structured as well as unstructured threat data that is converted into STIX format for further processes of the threat intelligence lifecycle.